CuencaAndCompanyInc/express-rest-starter/README.md

 - Heroku integration

 > setup your .env with your local dev environment.
-> for production setup environment variables through heroku
+> for production setup environment variables in travis and heroku

 ## Installation